7 Grease Gun Tips and Plug and Ball Valve Maintenance

 3 – Lubricate the plug on older plug valves.

 The primary seal in older lubricated plug valves is metal-to-metal between the plug and valve body.
 As pressure is applied to the valve through the lubrication fitting, it builds up in the lube sealant reservoir under the plug, eventually “lifting” the plug and forcing it away from the metal-to-metal seal.
 At this point, the lube sealant moves up and around the plug, lubricating it and forming an internal seal between the plug and the valve body.

 4 – Vent Cap lubrication fittings

 Vent cap-type lubrication fittings come in a variety of configurations and sizes.
 Cap-sizes vary from ¾”–16 UNF and 7/8″–14 UNF to the more common 1″–14 UNS.
 These fittings have a pair of vent holes in the caps, which must be checked and cleared before removing them.
 The vent holes allow trapped pressure (if any) to vent before the cap is removed.
 For a short time, Grove Valves had a solid cap fitting with flats cut on the fitting threads, allowing pressure to escape.
 In all cases, the fitting is also known by the NPT male thread down.
 The most common are ¼”, 3/8″, ½,” and the occasional larger sizes.

 5 – Check if your high-pressure grease gun is outfitted with a substandard hose.

-To help determine if your unit has the wrong pressure hose, the units in question may have a short (11 or 12 inch) solid black hose with little or no information on it, and the tee may have a casting outside the United States.
-If you’re not sure of the pressure rating on your hose call the manufacturer or 877-5DUALCO, as substandard hose assemblies are dangerous though they can be easily corrected.
+To help determine if your unit has the wrong pressure hose, the units in question may have a short (11 or 12-inch) solid black hose with little or no information on it, and the tee may have a casting outside the United States.
+If you’re unsure of the pressure rating on your hose, call the manufacturer or 877-5DUALCO, as substandard hose assemblies are dangerous though they can be easily corrected.

 6 – Use appropriate valve cleaners.